barryclark/jekyll-now/_posts/2012-7-5-Twitter-Minitel.md

 ---
 layout: post
 title: My Twitter timeline on a Minitel
+excerpt: A few months ago, I hacked a Twitter client to read my timeline on a Minitel...
 ---

-A few months ago, I hacked a Twitter client to read my timeline on a vintage Minitel.<!--more-->
+A few months ago, I hacked a Twitter client to read my timeline on a vintage Minitel.

-It’s fairly easy to do.
+It was fairly easy to do.
 The Minitel modem is bypassed by an Arduino that connect, via ethernet, to a Java based proxy running on the network.
 This proxy does all the heavy-lifting, i.e. it connects to Twitter using Twitter4J, it gets the timeline, it filters out a lot of stuff (eg. don’t try to use unicode on a Minitel!).

 And here’s the result…